-We employ a qualified and caring staff.
+We employ qualified and caring staff.
 Each staff member meets or exceeds all qualifications required by the State of California, Department of Social Services and the Department of Education.
 Staff must pass a health screening, criminal and child abuse index clearance and hold certifications in First Aid, CPR and Health and Safety.
-All state funded classrooms meet the following ratios: Infant Programs 1:3, Toddler Programs 1:4, Preschool Programs 1:8 and School Age Program 1:14.
+All state funded classrooms meet the following ratios: Infant Programs 1:3, Toddler Programs 1:4, Preschool Programs 1:8 and School Age Program 1:12.
 All Head Start classrooms meet the following ratios: Infant Programs 1:4, Toddler Programs 1:4, and Preschool Programs 1:10.
+Programs with combined funding adhere to whichever is most stringent.

-Teachers and staff are anxious to provide information on parenting, child development and health and safety issues.
+Teachers and staff are anxious to provide information on parenting, child development, and health and safety issues.
 We encourage parents to be part of their child's learning and development through our Parent Advisory Committee.
 Always remember as a parent, YOU are your child's first teacher.